metno/Tuber/README.md

 The first section, `[myQueue:input]`, specifies how the Tuber instance identified as myQueue will receive messages.
 Here it will listen on port 16000 on all local interfaces for a TCP connection from a WMO message switch.

 The next section, `[myQueue:output]`, tells Tuber where it should put the messages it receives.
-In this case it will connect to a Kafka cluster and publish to the topic myQueue.
+In this case it will connect to a Kafka cluster using one of the servers set in `bootstrap_servers` and publish to the topic myQueue.

 The available configuration settings are described in one of the following sections.